Updated November, 2019

 When water and waste go down your sink or shower drains, they are deposited into a gray water holding tank that can either store the water until you get to a dump station (if you are dry camping) or can flow immediately into the sewer (if you are on full hook-ups).

 Similarly, when water and waste go down your toilet, they are deposited into a black water holding tank to be stored until you dump your tanks.
 Regardless of camping type (i.e., dry camping or camping on hook-ups, all black tanks should always hold the waste (by keeping the black tank valve closed) until it’s dumped.
 Unlike a gray tank, the contents of a black tank should never be allowed to free-flow into the sewer (i.e., the valve being left open).
 This will lead to pyramid plugs and clogs!
-Read more about this below.
+(Learn more about pyramid plugs and other clogs by reading our Unclogging an RV Toilet article!)

 There are two major reasons why you should treat your waste water system: